 Step 3.
-We used data from the Institute for Health Metrics Evaluation39 to model growth in health care demand from 2014 to 2050 for each of the 68 nations and RoW.
+We used data from the Institute for Health Metrics Evaluation to model growth in health care demand from 2014 to 2050 for each of the 68 nations and RoW.
 This was used to generate a forecast emissions profile based on the premise of no future climate action has been termed Business as Usual (BAU).
 In projecting in this manner, the assumption is made that the structure of the health system and wider economy is consistent with the 2014 baseline throughout the projected period.
 This assumption, its limitations, and its impact on the modelling is described in more detail in the limitations section below and in the technical report (Annex A).

-Steps 4 and 5 (highlighted as the blue and gray wedge's respectively in Figure 4).
-We overlaid the decarbonization actions that can be taken in the health care sector, its supply chain, and the wider economy at large.
-The interventions that make up these decarbonization pathways and actions are pulled from third party models and published evidence, alongside more focused and new research completed by Health Care Without Harm and Arup to determine the scope, scale, and pace of feasible actions.
+Steps 4 and 5 (highlighted as the blue and purple wedge's respectively in Figure 4).
+Step 4 involved modelling the reductions from Nationally Determined Contributions submitted by December 2017 and step 5 includes the modelling of decarbonization actions that can be taken in the health care sector, its supply chain, and the wider economy at large.
+These interventions are pulled from third party models and published evidence, alongside more focused and new research completed by Health Care Without Harm and Arup to determine the scope, scale, and pace of feasible actions.

 Step 6.
 We applied these actions to each nation's situation, and as an aggregate at global scale for health care, thus presenting a single emissions decarbonization profile as the global health care decarbonization Road Map.

 Figure 4.
 Workflow representation of the Health Care Without Harm and Arup global health care sector Road Map methodology.
-The numbers shown relate to the work step descriptions provided below.
+The numbers shown relate to the work step descriptions provided above and on page 30.